Koozå

 Koozå is a touring circus production by Cirque du Soleil which premiered in Montréal, Quebec, Canada, in 2007.
 The show was written and directed by David Shiner, who had previously worked as a clown in Cirque du Soleil's production of Nouvelle Expérience.
 His experience as a clown and his time with Switzerland's Circus Knie and Germany's Circus Roncalli informed his work on Koozå.

 Acts

-Acts currently in the show include:
+Acts in the show have included: